Improving global health

-Our faculty researchers develop new, and improve existing, vaccines to better protect the health of all individuals across the globe.
-Our group consists of a dynamic team of physicians, nurses, study coordinators, laboratory personnel, and volunteers.
-Our research studies are designed for the development of vaccines and, importantly, for maximum volunteer safety.
-All studies are reviewed by the ethics review board (Institutional Review Board, IRB) of the University of Vermont.
+Our faculty researchers study new human vaccines with the ultimate goal of understanding and preventing infectious diseases across the globe.
+We are particularly interested in new vaccines which hope to prevent or control infectious diseases in developing countries.
+Our group consists of a diverse team of clinicians, study coordinators, scientists, laboratory personnel, and volunteers.
+Our human research studies are carefully designed and are performed with rigorous oversight and in the safest possible manner.
+All studies are approved by the ethics review board (Institutional Review Board, IRB) of the University of Vermont.